ZJU-BMI/AKI_Phenogroup/README.md

 ## Step 6 Survival Curve
 Please run the 'kaplan_meier_curve.py' script.
 The script is responsible to plot the survival curve of two phenogroups assigned in last step.
-Onece the script is successfully executed, we can find a file named 'kaplan_meier_curve.png' in the /resource folder.
+Once the script is successfully executed, we can find a file named 'kaplan_meier_curve.png' in the /resource folder.
 The figure is same as the Figure 2 in our paper.

+## Step 7 Data Recover
+Please run the 'value_recover_with_phenogroup.py' script.
+This script is responsible to recover the value of variables.
+Note the missing value will also be recovered to the mean of centroids.
+Once the script is successfully executed, we can find a file named 'recovered_data_with_group.csv' in the /resource folder.
+The medians, frequencies, as well as the quartiles and counts of MIMIC dataset listed in Table S2 were summarized by this file.

+## Step 8 Transfer Test
+Please run the 'transfer_test.py' script
+This script is responsible test the robustness of our risk stratification model.
+Once the script is successfully executed, we can see the output like:
+'''
+D:\PythonProject\phenotype\venv\Scripts\python.exe D:/PythonProject/AKI_Phenogroup/src/transfer_test.py
+aki_only_group, recall (sensitivity): 0.77313, specificity: 0.32790, auc: 0.55051
+aki_10, recall (sensitivity): 0.53744, specificity: 0.49457, auc: 0.50401
+aki_10_group, recall (sensitivity): 0.41410, specificity: 0.63225, auc: 0.54359
+aki_40, recall (sensitivity): 0.53304, specificity: 0.53804, auc: 0.58027
+aki_40_group, recall (sensitivity): 0.56167, specificity: 0.52899, auc: 0.58284
+death_only_group, recall (sensitivity): 0.83673, specificity: 0.29515, auc: 0.56594
+death_10, recall (sensitivity): 0.67347, specificity: 0.53855, auc: 0.65470
+death_10_group, recall (sensitivity): 0.70408, specificity: 0.54956, auc: 0.66741
+death_40, recall (sensitivity): 0.54082, specificity: 0.70264, auc: 0.66926
+death_40_group, recall (sensitivity): 0.57143, specificity: 0.68062, auc: 0.66812
+'''
+The results is same as the MIMIC dataset results that we listed in the Table 3.